 In his 2011 bestselling book, Thinking, Fast and Slow, the Nobel Prize-winning psychologist Daniel Kahneman popularized a “dual-process” theory that Wason had hinted at decades before and other researchers had contributed to since.
 According to this account, different choices of words can make you think using one of two different cognitive systems.
 Perhaps paradoxically—yet intuitive in view of evolution—the old system (which Kahneman calls “system 1”) is swift and the new system (“system 2”) is sluggish.
 When confronted with a Wason selection task, these two systems fight over which gets to deliver the answer.
 If earlier you got it wrong, you can blame it on your old, intuitive system 1, which likes to cut mental corners with something called a “matching bias.”
 Anyone who tries to solve the puzzle has a marked tendency to just choose the items named in the rule, a logically perilous tactic.
-So the “matching bias” explains why the most common error is to flip over “8” (a correct move) and “blue” (a wrong move), since the rule contains the words “even number” and “blue.”
-Flipping the blue card is logically useless, because discovering an odd number on the other side wouldn’t violate the rule.
+So the “matching bias” explains why the most common error is to flip over “A” (a correct move) and “4” (a wrong move), since the rule contains the words “vowel” and “even number.”
+Flipping the 4 card is logically useless, because discovering a consonant on the other side wouldn’t violate the rule.

 But if it’s irrational, why are we prone to do it?
 Because “it’s fast and feels good,” as one recent paper put it.
 In contrast, abstract reasoning—the job of the new system—is hard.
 Where it can, the new system allows the old one, often without realizing it, to guide its decisions.
 That’s why Kahneman says “one of its main characteristics is laziness.”
 But its laziness pays off in the beer-drinking version of the puzzle, because the old system is very familiar with the law against underage drinking and the legal drinking age, and it exploits this knowledge to solve the puzzle without much effort.